 - Online test prep: The San Diego County Office of Education offers online CSET preparation support courses.
 The CSET resources are self-paced, closely aligned with the CSET content, and available by subject area or by subject-area subtest.
 Learn more at http://www.sdcoe.net/human-resources/teacher-prep/Pages/cset-training.aspx

 - About the CSET: Multiple Subjects test is required to demonstrate subject matter competence.
 Take the test late in your junior year.
 For detailed information and to register for the exam, visit the CSET website.

 SDSU requires that all sections (verbal, quantitative, analytical, writing) of the GRE be completed.
 Note: GRE scores may be waived for those who hold a master's from an accredited university.
 Check with SDSU Graduate Admissions.

 If you are not a native English speaker, you may be required to pass the TOEFL iBT test.
 This test measures your English language proficiency and ability to use and understand English at the university level.

 Find a variety of practice materials to help you prepare for the TOEFL iBT® test and build your English skills.
 Materials include free sample questions, practice tests, interactive skill-building programs, and detailed tips and information for understanding more about the test.
 Test preparation tools are available for test takers with disabilities.

-Test preparation classes are offered through SDSU World Campus (CES).
+Test preparation classes are offered through SDSU World Campus.

-For decades, students have been maximizing their test-taking potential with Test Prep courses at CES.
+For decades, students have been maximizing their test-taking potential with Test Prep courses at SDSU World Campus.
 You'll learn important strategies, expectations, and content information from the outstanding, full credentialed instructors from BTPS Testing.
 CBEST, GMAT, GRE, and LSAT test prep books and materials are included in the registration fee and are authored by BTPS Testing.

 - Registration is available online, in person or via phone at 619-594-5152.